iCliniq Logo

 How Is Chlamydia Diagnosed?

 This disease is often asymptomatic in the beginning stages of the infection.
 It also has no noticeable symptoms in about half of all cases.
 This makes it difficult for people to know whether or not they have chlamydia and increases the risk of spreading it to other people.
-The most common test for chlamydia is called a nucleic acid amplification test.
+Chlamydia is commonly tested through nucleic acid amplification test.
 This test detects the presence of chlamydia bacteria in a sample of body fluid.
 Chlamydia is diagnosed by testing a sample of cells from the cervix, urethra, or rectum or a fluid sample from the end of the penis.
 Women can also be tested by taking a swab from their cervix or urine.
 A healthcare provider typically performs the test in a laboratory setting.

 What Is the Treatment for Chlamydia Infections?